Mandolinking began in 1997 with the aim of linking mandolin players with resources

 Mandolin acquisition syndrome

-At the end of last year I spent some time in company with other local song-writers
+At the end of 2013 I spent some time in company with other local song-writers interpreting

-interpreting some of the archives uncovered by Hexham Heydays - a lottery-funded
+some of the archives uncovered by Hexham Heydays - a lottery-funded community project.

-community project.
-One of the results of the project, an e-book, has now been published
+One of the results of the project, an e-book, has now been published and is available,

 Follow me on twitter: @mandolinking